-Major delay claims and NOPCs by TPC for CTS and the other work packages are pending resolution.
+TPC continues to issue major delay claims and NOPCs for CTS and the other work packages.
 SFMTA and TPC have been addressing the claims through the DRB process.
 The schedule for installation and testing of the train control system is the subject of major delay claims that may impact the project critical path.
 SFMTA has requested an updated schedule from the train control supplier, which has not been received.